Jeff-Glatz/webdevice/docs/index.md

 [![Maven Central](https://img.shields.io/maven-central/v/io.webdevice/webdevice-spring-boot.svg?color=green&label=maven%20central)](https://search.maven.org/search?q=g:io.webdevice)

 # WebDevice.IO
-WebDevice.IO is a lightweight Java-based framework, initially for use within `Cucumber` test suites based on `cucumber-spring`, for managing a collection of `WebDriver` devices that can be specified and activated at `Scenario` runtime.
+WebDevice.IO is a lightweight Java-based framework for managing a collection of predefined WebDriver instances for use in browser automation test suites.
+The instances can be local, remote, and works well with Sauce Labs for driving desktop and mobile web devices.

 ## Installation
 ```xml